elsehow/hyphy/README.md

 `processF` takes a Kefir stream and returns a Kefir stream. you don't have to produce this stream.
 See the [Kefir docs](https://rpominov.github.io/kefir/) for details on interacting with Kefir streams.

-the stream that =processF= returns should be a stream of application states, whatever that means to you.
+the stream that `processF` returns should be a stream of application states, whatever that means to you.

 `newStateCb(state)` is called whenever a new item comes over the stream returned by `processF`